amaamoun99/Olist-data-pipeline/README.md

 - Testing is done in your local Airflow, for the final version we’ll turn on the composer so you can experience the production release and code reviews.

-- For any questions, don’t hesitate to use our slack channel to ask for help

-- For any questions, don’t hesitate to use our slack channel to ask for help

-### Deliverables:
-- Architecture diagram (ERD)
-- Project documentation
-- Final presentation